levlaz/100-days-of-code/r1-log.md

 ### R1D9 5/13/2020
 I took a short break from FCC to scratch a different itch.
 I learned about the [relativedelta](https://dateutil.readthedocs.io/en/stable/relativedelta.html) library which makes it easy to get some pretty-ish looking years,months,dates between two dates.
 This is built into PSQL with the AGE function, but I didn't want my code to depend on a specific DB implementation.
 The added bonus is that I got to use the ternary operator in Python to print out the dates.
 I should write a brief post about this because my Googling didn't get me to far initially.

+### R1D10 5/14/2020
+I wrapped up the responsive web design module on freeCodeCamp.
+Final project is a [portfolio](https://levlaz.org/portfolio/) that showcases all of the other projects I've worked on so far.
+Feeling pretty motivated.
+Looking forward to diving (back) into JS tomorrow.